UWPCE-PythonCert/IntroToPython-2014/_sources/exercises/html_renderer.txt

 It builds up an html tree, and then calls the ``render()`` method of your element to render the page.

-It uses a ``cStringIO`` object (like a file, but in memory) to render to memory, then dumps it to the console, and writes a file.
+It uses a ``StringIO`` object (like a file, but in memory) to render to memory, then dumps it to the console, and writes a file.
 Take a look at the code at the end to make sure you understand it.

 The html generated at each step will be in the files: ``test_html_ouput?.html``